vass-engineering/Lab-kubernetesSpray-v1.20.2/InstallationOnBareMetal/DocOnBareMetal/RHV_Vass/Installation.md

             done
 ```

-Lunch the next ansible playbook to prepare the bastion:
+Launch the next ansible playbook to prepare the bastion:
 ```
 cd kubernetesSpray-v1.16.6-glusterfs/InstallationOnBareMetal/ansible/